rickkas7/particle-threads/README.md

 - Threads are based on FreeRTOS (currently) but there is abstraction layer over it in case this changes.
 - Threads are preemptively scheduled.
-- A thread that yields will be called up to 1000 times per second (1 millisecond interval)
+- A thread that yields will be called up to 1000 times per second (1 millisecond interval).
 - Most API calls are not thread safe.
 - Basic synchronization capabilities exist, including mutex, recursive mutex, and queues.
 - Most threads calls are not safe to use in an interrupt service routine.
 However you can use os\_queue\_put from an ISR.